Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Open Athena
 ![Carole Raddato - Statue of Athena wearing a Corinthian helmet - CC Share Alike license](./assets/athena_thumb.jpg)

-Open Athena is a project to enable precision indirect fires that disrupt conventional combined arms warfare.
-This is accomplished by combining consumer rotary-wing aircraft (drones) [sensor data embedded in still images](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant location of targets
+Open Athena is a project which allows consumer and professional drones to spot precise locations through their images.
+This is accomplished by combining their [sensor data embedded in still images](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant ground location of what it is observing

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍

-This technique may greatly reduce the incidence of errors during the process of [forward artillery observation](https://en.wikipedia.org/wiki/Artillery_observer), with a profound impact towards reducing harm to civilian lives and property in warfare.
-OpenAthena may also prove especially useful for life-saving civilian search and rescue (SAR) and other applications
+OpenAthena may prove especially useful for life-saving civilian search and rescue (SAR) and other commercial applications.
+For military use, this technique may greatly reduce the incidence of errors during the process of [forward artillery observation](https://en.wikipedia.org/wiki/Artillery_observer).
+This may profoundly reduce harm to civilian lives and property in warfare.

 This software is in pre-alpha.
 Use appropriate caution when using data generated from this program